underscoreio/essential-scala/src/pages/implicits/type-classes.md

  3. Only use implicits on specific types.
 Defining an implicit class on a general type like `Any` is more likely to cause problems than defining it on a specific type like `WebSiteVisitor`.
 </div>

 Let's redefine our adapters for `HtmlWriter` so we can bring them all into scope.
-Note that outside the Scala console implicit values are subject to the same packaging restrictions as implicit classes -- they have to be defined inside another class, object, or trait.
+Note that outside the Scala console implicit values are subject to the same packaging restrictions as implicit classes---they have to be defined inside another class, object, or trait.
 We'll use the packaging convention we discussed above:

 ~~~ scala
 trait HtmlImplicits {